gerardoAB111/Personal-Workout-Analytics/README.md

 ---

+- During analysis, I detected a typo (‘Caardio’ instead of ‘Cardio’).
+The error was corrected in the cleaning stage to maintain consistency

 ## 🚀 Skills Demonstrated
 - Data cleaning and transformation with **Power Query (M language)**
 - Data typing and error handling (`try...otherwise`)